GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_2.md

 Example of a well organized legend
 ```

-__The scale bar__ is essential to a map since it gives the correspondence between a distance measured on the map and the distance in the real world.
+__The scale bar__ is essential to a map since it gives the correspondence between a distance meas ured on the map and the distance in the real world.
 There are two types of scales:
 - __The numerical Scale__ is expressed as a fraction (1/25000 or 1:25000) which indicates the equivalence between 1 centimeter on the map and the real distance.
 It is a scale that can be calculated with GIS software, and is often found in topographic maps
     - A scale of 1:25000 means that 1 cm represents 25000 cm (or 250 meters) on the gound.